michaelmangelsdorf/myth/spec.md

     0xB6: OS	Take O into SOR
     0xB7: OP	Take O into POR
     0xB8: OD	Take O into D
-    0xB9: OU	Take O as 8-bit signed number and add it to 16-bit pointer B:O
+    0xB9: OW	Take O as page offset and store it into PC - while register D is not zero.
+In either case, decrement D
     0xBA: OJ	Take O as page offset and store it into PC - always
-    0xBB: OW	Take O as page offset and store it into PC - while register D is not zero.
-In either case, decrement D
+    0xBB: OH	Take O as page offset and store it into PC - if A is not equal to zero
-    0xBC: OH	Take O as page offset and store it into PC - if A is not equal to zero
+    0xBC: OZ	Take O as page offset and store it into PC - if A is equal to zero
-    0xBD: OZ	Take O as page offset and store it into PC - if A is equal to zero
+    0xBD: ON	Take O as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xBE: ON	Take O as page offset and store it into PC - if A is negative (has bit 7 set)
+    0xBE: OR	Take O as page-index, load the index into R, set PC to 80h
     0xBF: OC	Take O as page-index, load the index into C, set PC to 0.
 Save return pointer into B:O. Decrement L

-    0xC0: AR	Take A into R
+    0xC0: AU	Take A as 8-bit signed number and add it to 16-bit pointer B:O
-    0xC1: AM	Take A into mem[B:O]
+    0xC1: AM	Take A into M[B:O]
     0xC2: AB	Take A into B
     0xC3: AO	Take A into O
     0xC4: INCA	Increment A